anuket-project/anuket-specifications/doc/tech/approach.md

 •	**Workload diversity**: Should be capable to handle any VNF , CNF and BareMetal workloads.

-•	**Telco grade**: Should support deployments with Telco grade characteristics requirements.
+•	**Telco Grade**: Should support deployments with Telco Grade characteristics requirements.

 •	**Future proof**: Should support known and emerging acceleration technologies e.g. SmartNICs, FPGAs and Programmable Switches.